Compare Voltage Converter Step Down Transformers

 Will your appliance be used in short bursts or running continuously?

-What is the difference between Voltage Converters / Step Down Transformer and Isolated Toroidal Transformers?
+What is the difference between Voltage Converters / Step Down transformers and Isolated Toroidal Transformers?

 Does your appliance have a motor, pump, heating element or compressor?

-Example : However in many cases if your appliance states 120V 60Hz and 6.15A then this will be the max current draw, 120x 6.15 = 738watts , the best matched transformer in this case is the ST-1000 , but if powering for over an hour then select the ST-1500
+Example: However in many cases, if your appliance states 120V 60Hz and 6.15A then this will be the max current draw, 120x 6.15 = 738watts, the best-matched transformer, in this case, is the STXP-U1000 , but if powering for over an hour then select the STXP-U1500

-Is your appliance two pin, two pin keyed or three pin?
+Is your appliance two pins, two-pin keyed or three pins?

-All 8ZED Voltage Converters have the universal socket to suit all three variables.
+All 8ZED Voltage Converters have a universal socket to suit all three variables.

-Two pin, Two pin Keyed “one pin is thicker” and the Three pin “two flat one round”
+Two-pin, Two pins Keyed “one pin is thicker” and the Three pin “two flat one round”